mkhaled87/deepracer_av/README.md

-# AWD DeepRacer Autonomous Vehicle
+# AWD DeepRacer Autonomous Vehicle [under development]

 This repository will add some ROS nodes to control the AWS DeepRacer autonomously.